vitormmartins/flight-management/README.md

 ```

 This starts:
-- MySQL database on port 3306
+- MySQL 8.3 database on port 3306
 - Flight Management App on port 8080
-- phpMyAdmin on port 8081 (dev profile)

 ### 4. Run Locally (Without Docker)